Zero Interest Rate Policy (ZIRP) is a macroeconomic concept delineating circumstances marked by exceedingly low nominal interest rates.

 Zero Interest Rate Policy in the U.S.

-As of March 15, 2020, ZIRP officially returned to the U.S. as a defensive tactic aimed at helping to insulate the American economy from negative shocks related to the ongoing global coronavirus crisis.
+However, the progress made in returning interest rates to “normal” levels was swiftly undone.
+As of March 15, 2020, ZIRP officially returned to the U.S. as a defensive tactic, aiming to shield the American economy from negative shocks associated with the ongoing global coronavirus crisis.